 phillip prado

-cybersecurity | pentesting
+cybersecurity | productivity

 In infosec, there is a seemingly never ending list of acronyms any cyber professional must be familiar with in order to work efficiently and effectively.
 One of those is a common vulnerability known as IDOR.